css-modules/webpack-demo/README.md

 **Unrelated modules**

-This modules are only needed for the demo application:
+These modules are only needed for the demo application:

 |Module|Description |
 |------|------------|